efigence/profanity/README.md

 ## Usage

-Simply in your code call :
+Simply in your code call:
 <tt>Profanity.check("sample text")</tt> and this will return true or false

 ## Development